mccright/rand-notes/How-can-you-prepare-for-retirement.md

 more per week, compared with $2,922 or more for their female counterparts."
 ```
 The relatively dramatic differences in income can make a huge difference over the 40 or more years that many of us will work.
+These facts about income and educational attainment may not be indicators of causation, and your zip code at birth is still a strong indicator of future earnings and asset accumulation.
+But earning a college degree still has material value for many and can open opportunities that are virtually closed to those without.

 The literature seems to suggest that establishing and periodically grooming a plan with the assistance of a formal finanical advisor works best.
 Also, pick a target age for retirement to use in calculations that will test the viability of that plan over time.
 And start as early as you can so that *the magic of compounding* has enough time to come to your aid -- while remembering that:
+  * Two key aspects of any retirement plan are future rates of return on retirement assets and future wage growth rates.
+Macro-trends and behaviors for both make predictions problematic.
+Regardless, you, or more likely, some trusted financial resource will need to make predictions about them as foundational inputs to an analysis of your retirement plan and retirement readiness.
   * Future gains are not guaranteed -- this is true for all types of investing.
 Securities and markets go up **AND** they go down (*i.e., increase and decrease in value*).
 At any given point in time, historical patterns are not always useful as illustrations of future trends.
 This issue is especially true for shorter timelines.
   * Measured risk may be an to your advantage in many contexts.
 Storing *investment* money in savings accounts -- or even worse, in your home -- is not a *safe* investment strategy because of the likelihood of loss to inflation.
   * Your behaviors can exaggerate the influence of securities price/value changes.
 For example, selling at the bottom or buying at the peak prices can *lock in* losses.
 I have personal experience with both and have learned that for me well-trained, experienced and mature advice helps me make better decisions.